 The site is loading fast and running smoothly.

 You know you need to build an email list and publish your initial blog posts before you can begin driving traffic to the site.
 So …

-You add an email opt-in form to the sidebar and begin populating the site with media rich content, and you launch.
+You add an email opt-in form to your site and begin populating it with helpful content, and you launch.